All About Types of Ticks on Dogs

 Treatment for Ticks in Dogs

 PREVENTION is the best treatment for ticks.
 The most common treatments for the different types of ticks include:

 - Tick bath - A bath is given using a shampoo that kills the ticks on your dog

 - Treatment of house and yard - You can have your house and yard sprayed or treated for ticks

-Pet360 offer a wide selection of monthly preventives.
+Pet360 offers a wide selection of monthly preventives.
 They are all similar in that they are either a topical or a pill that is given every month to your dog.
 Sprays are effective in killing ticks and prevention.
 These products will prevent ticks from living on your pet and using them as a host.
 All of the products are effective.
 Consult with your veterinarian for more specific information.